rivera7r/Tempsensor/README.md

   - Will be developed in node-red

 # Results
-In the following images you can observe the set up of the ESP32 to read temperatures and below it
+In the following images you can observe the set up of the ESP32 to read temperatures and below it teh result of the code with the temperature readings.
+The following images are the entry windos from ubunty to node-red.
+In the final images you can observe the connections of servers and components in the image.

 ESP32 setup:
 ![image](https://user-images.githubusercontent.com/111934599/207075756-fca76d29-8f78-471c-8f74-0a787bab612e.png)